Yanzhou-Jin/AML_Project/Labs/Practical 1.md

 ## 4. Implement a network that has in total around 10x more parameters than the toy network.

-In this problem, a neural network with approximately 10 times the number of parameters than the "toy" network is proposed.
+In this problem, a network with approximately 10 times the number of parameters than the "toy" network is proposed.
 The original model (hereinafter referred to as 1X) comprises 327 parameters, while the model with approximately 10 times more parameters (hereinafter referred to as 10X) consists of 4.4k parameters.
 The 10X network has more layers and input and output features to increase the complexity of the model.
 The network structure is shown in the figure below:
 <img src="imgs/5.png" width="500" />

 During the construction of the model, `sigmoid` and `tanh` were utilized as activation functions, and the values of the input and output features of the different linear layers were tried to ensure that the network had a better performance.
 This manual tuning of the parameters is very time consuming and the tuning method in Lab4 should be used.